Network Automation Tools List

 For more information check – https://puppet.com/solutions/networking-automation

-If we had to decide on Puppet vs Ansible for network automation, we would always use Ansible for the fact it is agentless and only requires and SSH connection to the target device, which is the case for most network hardware.
+If we had to decide on Puppet vs Ansible, we would always use Ansible for the fact it is agentless and only requires and SSH connection to the target device, which is the case for most network hardware.